alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 Note that Dune might be about to get true package hygiene in an upcoming release thanks to [this PR](https://github.com/ocaml/dune/pull/12666).
-This uses a newish flag to the OCaml compiler, `-H`, which had I been aware of while doing the work described below, may have simplified things greatly!
-Still, I've come up with a solution that will work with older compilers lacking this flag, and employs what I think are some interesting techniques to work around the fact that until the recent addition of `-H`, for reasons I'll explain below, the OCaml compiler did not make it easy to implement hygienic package management.
+This uses a newish option to the OCaml compiler, `-H`, which had I been aware of while doing the work described below, may have simplified things greatly!
+Still, I've come up with a solution that will work with older compilers lacking this feature, and employs what I think are some interesting techniques to work around the fact that until the recent addition of `-H`, for reasons I'll explain below, the OCaml compiler did not make it easy to implement hygienic package management.